jobs-git/system-monitor/README.md

 Since my machine is 32 core, I dont know yet if it could work in other core machine.

-# To dos
+# TODO
 These are the following things that are needed to be implemented.
 Well, usually need help here so that it can become a full pledge system monitor and that we might have an alternative to gnome system monitor.

-1.)
-Making the three buttons in headerbar move in the center like in Gnome System Monitor.
+ [x] Making the three buttons in headerbar move in the center like in Gnome System Monitor.

-2.)
-GtkStack & GtkStackSwitcher for switching window content (There is no tutorial on how to use these in c-code, so I dont know what to do yet)
+ [x] GtkStack & GtkStackSwitcher for switching window content (There is no tutorial on how to use these in c-code, so I dont know what to do yet)

-3.)
-Process list like in Gnome System Monitor
+ [] Process list like in Gnome System Monitor

-4.)
-And file system
+ [] And file system

 # Screenshoots
 ![alt text](https://github.com/jobs-git/gtk-system-monitor/blob/master/Screenshot%20from%202019-01-25%2000-23-03.png)